backend-development/backend-development-textbook/source/caching.md

 And in all the computers involved in this process:

-* [CPU Cache](https://en.wikipedia.org/wiki/CPU_cache) reading a cache line from memory event if the CPU only needs one byte
+* [CPU Cache](https://en.wikipedia.org/wiki/CPU_cache) reading a cache line from memory, even if the CPU only needs one byte
-* [File Systems](https://en.wikipedia.org/wiki/File_system) reading (+caching) whole blocks of data when only a byte is requested
+* [File Systems](https://en.wikipedia.org/wiki/File_system) reading (+caching) whole blocks of data, when only a byte is requested

 ### Browser + HTTP Caching